Our verdict

 Ready for the sharp corners

 There are plastic rails in the heel that keep the foot locked in position.
-A runner who claims to "overpronate when running on tired legs" says they really appreciated this.
+We really appreciated this feature when our legs started to get tired.
 On top of this, it has a wide base that ensures steady strides.

-It's true that the sole at the forefoot is slightly wider than most shoes we tested.
-We measured 116.9 mm, which is 3.8% wider than the average (112.5 mm).
+The sole at the forefoot is slightly wider than most shoes we tested.
+We measured 116.9 mm, which is 4 mm wider than average.

-This, together with the TPU heel clip, can help with stabilizing the foot.
+This, together with the TPU heel clip, can help with stabilising the foot.

 Room for big toes

-Version one of the Nike Invincible Run already had a wide-toe box.
+Version one of the Nike Invincible Run already had a wide toebox.
 And in this iteration, it's made (slightly) wider.
-And as most runners report, it has a good amount of room for those with fat toes and even those with wide feet.
+It has a good amount of room for those with fat toes and even those with wide feet.
 And if you're clocking up the miles, don't worry about foot swelling; you have more than enough space here.

-We double-checked this in the lab and found that at the big toe the upper of the Invincible Run Flyknit 2 is 5.6% wider than the average.
+We double-checked this in the lab and found that the widest part of the upper is indeed 3 mm wider than the average.

 Great even in cold weather